 All hooks described in this specification are highly complex facilities that require great care in their implementation to maintain the Framework invariants.
 It is therefore important that in a secure system the permission to register these hooks is only given to privileged bundles.

 In this case, the user of the hook services is the framework.
 Therefore, there is never a need to provide:

+- ServicePermission[..EventHook,GET], or

-- ServicePermission[..EventHook,GET], - ServicePermission[..FindHook,GET], or
+- ServicePermission[..FindHook,GET], or

+- ServicePermission[..CollisionHook,GET]

 Implementers of these hooks must have: